Getting Started

 One of the most powerful advantages of asynchronous messaging is reliability.
 Failures in one part of a system aren't propagated and won't bring the whole system down.

-If you didn't already download the quick start project in the previous lesson, you can download it now:
+If you didn't already download the Quick Start solution in the previous lesson, you can download it now:

 For Visual Studio Code users, the Billing endpoint can be started by navigating to the Run and Debug tab and selecting the Billing launch configuration from the dropdown list.
 Be sure to re-select the Debug All configuration again after Billing is running.